When communities attempt to police the police, they often get, well… policed.

 APD officials did not respond to a request for comment.

-Buehler also said the group has additional internal emails which have not been released yet that reveal the APD attempted to take another charge to the District Attorney against him for felony child endangerment over the activities of a teenaged member of PSP.
+Buehler also said the group has additional internal emails which have not been released yet that reveal the APD attempted to take another charge to the district attorney against him for felony child endangerment over the activities of a teenaged member of Peaceful Streets.

-He said he and other members of PSP were interested in pursuing a joint civil action against the APD over their attempts to frame and arrest them for their First Amendment activities.
+He said he and other members of Peaceful Streets were interested in pursuing a joint civil action against the APD over their attempts to frame and arrest them for their First Amendment activities.

 Again, from October 2003 through the Republican National Convention (RNC) in August 2004, intelligence digests produced by the New York City Police Department (NYPD) on dozens of activist groups, including several police accountability organizations, were made public under a federal court order.
 The NYPD labeled participants of the “Operation CopWatch” effort as criminal extremists.